RodrigoMatto/wildfly_jboss_installer/README.md

 Example Playbook
 ----------------
 Download the Wildfly/Jboss EAP zip files and put them in the `files` directory.

-Define your hosts Master/Slaves/Lb as follows:
+Define your hosts Master/Slaves/Lb in `install.yml`:

       - hosts: all
         vars: